Subareolar abscess

-Also called Zuska's disease (only nonpuerperal case), subareolar abscess is a subcutaneous abscess of the breast tissue beneath the areola of the nipple.
+Subareolar abscess, also called Zuska's disease for non pregnancy related cases, is a subcutaneous abscess of the breast tissue beneath the nipple.
 It is a frequently aseptic inflammation and has been associated with squamous metaplasia of lactiferous ducts.

 The term is usually understood to include breast abscesses located in the retroareolar region or the periareolar region but not those located in the periphery of the breast.

 Subareolar abscess can develop both during lactation or extrapuerperal, the abscess is often flaring up and down with repeated fistulation.

 Pathophysiology

 90% of cases are smokers, however only a very small fraction of smokers appear to develop this lesion.
 It has been speculated that either the direct toxic effect or hormonal changes related to smoking could cause squamous metaplasia of lactiferous ducts.
 It is not well established whether the lesion regresses after smoking cessation.

 Extrapuerperal cases are often associated with hyperprolactinemia or with thyroid problems.
 Also diabetes mellitus may be a contributing factor in nonpuerperal breast abscess.